nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/mesh/light_ctrl_srv.rst

 The Sensor Server should publish its sensor readings to an address the Light LC Server is subscribed to, using a common application key.

 The Light LC Server will process all incoming sensor messages and use them in the next regulator step.
-The regulator depends on frequent readings from the sensor server to provide a stable output for the Lightness Server.
+The regulator depends on frequent readings from the sensor server to provide a stable output for the Light Lightness Server.
 If the sensor reports are too slow, the regulator might oscillate, as it attempts to compensate for outdated feedback.

 .. tip::